Middleborough station

-Middleborough station (also called Pilgrim Junction) is an under-construction MBTA Commuter Rail station in Middleborough, Massachusetts.
-It is expected to open in late 2023 as part of the South Coast Rail project, replacing Middleborough/Lakeville station for regular service.
-The station will have a single side platform located inside the wye between the Middleborough Main Line and the Middleboro Secondary.
+Middleborough station is an MBTA Commuter Rail station in Middleborough, Massachusetts, served by the Fall River/New Bedford Line.
+It opened on March 24, 2025, as part of the South Coast Rail project, replacing Middleborough/Lakeville station for regular service.
+The station has a single side platform located inside the wye between the Middleborough Main Line and the Middleboro Secondary.

 The Fall River Railroad opened through Middleborough in 1845–46.
 Three branch lines from Middleborough followed: the Cape Cod Branch Railroad in 1847, the Middleborough and Taunton Railroad in 1856, and the Plymouth and Middleborough Railroad in 1892.
 The lines were consolidated under the Old Colony Railroad, which constructed a Tudor-style station building in 1887.
 The New York, New Haven and Hartford Railroad acquired the Old Colony in 1893.
 Passenger service declined in the 20th century, with commuter rail service to Boston ending in 1959.

 From 1984 to 1988, Cape Cod and Hyannis Railroad seasonal commuter and excursion service stopped in Middleborough at the former station, which was demolished in the 1990s.
 MBTA service on the Middleborough/Lakeville line began in 1997, using Middleborough/Lakeville station to the south rather than the downtown station site.
 In 2017, a re-evaluation of the South Coast Rail project proposed an interim route via Middleborough, with a new Middleborough station.
 The site at the Pilgrim Junction wye was chosen in 2018, and a construction contract was awarded in 2020.

 Station layout

 The station is located inside the wye between the north-south Middleborough Main Line and the east-west Middleboro Secondary, slightly south of downtown Middleborough.
-The 800 ft-long high-level platform will be located on the northwest leg of the wye, with pedestrian access to West Grove Street (Route 28) at its northeast end.
-A 500-space parking lot will be located inside the wye, with an access driveway running southeast to South Main Street (Route 105) at its intersection with I-495 ramps.
+The 800 ft-long high-level platform is located on the northwest leg of the wye, with pedestrian access to West Grove Street (Route 28) at its northeast end.
+A 500-space parking lot is located inside the wye, with an access driveway running southeast to South Main Street (Route 105) at its intersection with I-495 ramps.
 Space is reserved for a proposed 400 ft-long platform on the southwest leg of the wye (across from the Middleborough Layover, the main layover yard for the Middleborough/Lakeville Line) to serve future shuttle trains to Cape Cod.
 The station is expected to draw 670 daily boardings by 2030.

 History

 Old Colony Railroad

+The Fall River Railroad opened between South Braintree and Fall River in stages from June 1845 to December 1846.
+The section between Myricks and Middleborough opened in mid-1846.
+The last portion to open was that between North Bridgewater and Middleborough on December 21, 1846.